A Definitive Guide to the Airbnb Cleaning Fee

 Carolyn Major Bisby is a seasoned Airbnb Superhost based out of Phoenix, Arizona who agrees that most cleaning fees are too high.
 She charges just $25 and does all of the cleaning herself.
 We spoke to Bisby and, in conjunction with a little extra digging, determined what exactly it is that you are — or aren’t! — paying for.

-So, what exactly is a “cleaning fee”?
+So, what is a “cleaning fee” for Airbnb?

 It’s fairly self-explanatory, but just to review the basics: In every Airbnb listing there is a nightly rate, which includes the cleaning fee divided by the total number of nights of the trip.
 Once a trip is requested, the nightly rate and the cleaning fee are listed separately in the price breakdown.

-Per the Airbnb site, said fee “is a one-off charge for cleaning the space you stay in and is set by the Host.
+Per the Airbnb site, the fee “is a one-off charge for cleaning the space you stay in and is set by the Host.
 It’s an extra amount on top of the nightly rate when you book a listing.
 This fee covers the extra expenses Hosts incur when getting their place ready for guests to arrive or after they leave.”

-How is the cleaning fee decided?
+How is the Airbnb cleaning fee decided?

 According to a spokesperson for the platform, “Hosts need to set their own cleaning fees because everyone is in a different position when it comes to cleaning — particularly as some Hosts choose to clean listings themselves to reduce costs, whereas others hire professional cleaners.”